Stock market today: Big Tech rally props up Wall Street

 A report on Wednesday showed that orders for long-lasting manufactured goods were stronger in March than expected.

-In the bond market, the yield on the 10-year Treasury dipped to 3.39% from 3.40% late Tuesday.
+In the bond market, the yield on the 10-year Treasury was holding steady at 3.40%.
 It helps set rates for mortgages and other loans.
-The two-year Treasury yield, which more closely tracks expectations for the Fed, fell to 3.86% from 3.95%.
+The two-year Treasury yield, which more closely tracks expectations for the Fed, fell to 3.91% from 3.95% late Tuesday.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.